 Perhaps the most far-reaching of his reforms was the Trade Practices Act of 1965, which, although taken through the parliament by his successor Bill Snedden, was almost entirely Barwick's work.
 With the very limited exception of the obsolete Australian Industries Preservation Act of 1906 - itself essentially an instrument of economic protectionism rather than market regulation - there had been no previous attempt on the part of the Commonwealth to protect Australian markets from cartels and other forms of anticompetitive behaviour.
 Barwick's Act - denounced at the time as an unwarranted intrusion upon freedom of commerce - recognised the central role of the Commonwealth in regulating a national economy, and the necessity in such an economy for intervention in the case of conduct which might distort its operations and cause market failure.
-Just as the Matrimonial Causes Act was the precursor to the Family Law Act, so was the 1965 Trade Practices Act the foundation of both the Restrictive Trade Practices Act 1971 and, more importantly, the Trade Practices Act 1974.
+Just as the Matrimonial Causes Act was the precursor to the Family Law Act, so was the 1965 Trade Practices Act 1971 and, more importantly, the Trade Practices Act 1974.